ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/2-executorch-setup.md

 ./examples/models/llama/install_requirements.sh
 ```

-When these scripts finish successfully, ExecuTorch is all set up.
+When these scripts finish successfully, ExecuTorch is set up.
 That means it's time to dive into the world of Llama models!